Chris Woakes: International career

 Woakes during the third Ashes Test at Headingley.

 Woakes made his International Twenty20 debut on 12 January 2011 against Australia in Adelaide.
 Opening the bowling, he took figures of 1/34 and later scored the winning runs.
 He featured throughout the one-day matches on the tour, and in his second One Day International took figures of 6/45.
-Woakes returned to the England set up in 2012 during an ODI series against South Africa and continued to feature in the one-day side against India and New Zealand in early 2013.
+Woakes returned to the England set up in 2012 during an ODI series against South Africa and continued to feature in the one-day team against India and New Zealand in early 2013.

 Woakes made his Test match debut against Australia in the final Test of the 2013 Ashes series, taking 1/96 in the first innings.
 After being named in squads against Sri Lanka and India, Woakes played his first Test of the 2014 summer in the third Test against India.
-He was an integral part of England's ODI side, playing all four matches and was selected in the ODI squad that toured Sri Lanka towards the end of 2014.
+He was an integral part of England's ODI team, playing all four matches and was selected in the ODI squad that toured Sri Lanka towards the end of 2014.
 England toured without injured senior bowlers Stuart Broad and James Anderson, meaning Woakes was trusted with the new ball.
 He took figures of 6/47 in the fifth match of the series, a bowling spell which was nominated to be one of the best ODI bowling performance of the year by ESPNcricinfo.

-He was part of the England side for the 2015 Cricket World Cup, although injury ruled him out of England's final match of the tournament.
-After the injury, Woakes returned for the ODI series against Australia and Pakistan and the Test side against South Africa in 2015/16.
+He was part of the England team for the 2015 Cricket World Cup, although injury ruled him out of England's final match of the tournament.
+After the injury, Woakes returned for the ODI series against Australia and Pakistan and the Test team against South Africa in 2015/16.
 On 21 June 2016, he scored his highest ODI score of unbeaten 95 runs in the first ODI against Sri Lanka.
 His score is the joint highest ODI score by number eight or lower in ODI history, a record that he shares with fellow Englishman, Sam Curran.
 He made his first Test century against India (137 not out) at Lord's in August 2018, the ground where two years earlier he had his best match figures with the ball of 11/102 against Pakistan.
 These feats earned him a position on both Lord's honours boards, one of only ten players to achieve this, and the fifth to do so by taking ten wickets in a match.